 Middle aged and older people.
 In some research I undertook, the age spread was thus

 In my research, these were the activities being undertaken prior to Plantar fasciitis developing

 Those with a reduced range of ankle dorsiflexion.
-I’ll publish my results soon, so do join the mailing list
+Its all about Equinus

 “sit with one leg crossed over the other, and stretch the arch of the foot by taking one hand and pulling the toes back toward the shin for a count of 10.
 The exercise must be repeated 10 times, and performed at least three times a day, including before taking the first step in the morning and before standing after a prolonged period of sitting”.
 Thanks to Benedict DiGiovanni and Nawoczenski,